Suspect in Club Q mass shooting charged with 305 counts, including hate crimes and murder

 According to witnesses, the defendant fired first at people gathered at the club's bar before spraying bullets across the dance floor during the attack, which came on the eve of an annual day of remembrance for transgender people lost to violence.

-More than a year before the shooting, the defendant was arrested on allegations of making a bomb threat that led to the evacuation of about 10 homes.
-The defendant threatened to harm their own family with a homemade bomb, ammunition and multiple weapons, authorities said at the time.
+The shooting came more than a year after the defendant was arrested following a standoff with SWAT teams after authorities say the defendant threatened to stockpile guns, ammo and body armor to become the "next mass killer."
+But charges were dropped, the record is sealed and prosecutors say they can't legally talk about what happened.

+Authorities have yet to explain why they didn't attempt to seize the defendant's guns under Colorado's "red flag" law after the defendant was accused of threatening to kill their grandparents if they stood in the way of the defendant's plans to become a mass killer.

-The defendant was booked into jail on suspicion of felony menacing and kidnapping, but the case was apparently later sealed and it's unclear what became of the charges.
-There are no public indications that the case led to a conviction.
+The defendant was booked into jail on suspicion of felony menacing and kidnapping, but it's unclear why the charges weren't pursued.

 Ring doorbell video obtained by the AP shows the defendant arriving at their mother's front door with a big black bag, telling her the police were nearby and adding, "This is where I stand.
 Today I die."